 You should take your referral form to the person indicated at the top of the form and request an interview.
 If you are hired after an interview, there will be additional paperwork you will need to complete.

 After you have been offered employment there will be several forms for you to complete.
 You must complete an I-9 form.
 Your employer will ask you to bring in two types of identification and will tell you what forms of identification are acceptable.
 They cannot, however, tell you which forms of identification you must provide.
 You can find out more information about the I-9 and the types of acceptable documentation here.
 The documents must be originals.

 You will also be asked to present your Social Security card to ensure that your name and social security number are reported correctly to the IRS for tax purposes.
-The other form you will be required to complete is the W-4.
+The other forms you will be required to complete are the federal, state and city W-4s.
 The purpose of the W-4 is to make sure that our Payroll office is taxing your income as you have indicated.
 Here is a link to instructions to complete the W-4.

 Depending on the position you are being hired for, there may be additional forms for you to complete such as confidentiality forms, criminal background checks etc.

 Students who work on campus get paid every two weeks (every other Friday).
-Students may choose to receive an actual check or set up a direct deposit account.
+Students may choose to receive a Focus Pay Card or set up a direct deposit account.
 Click Here

 If you have an outstanding bill with the University, your student pay check does NOT apply directly to the bill.
-It is your responsibility to contact the Business Office for payment.
+It is your responsibility to contact Student Financial Services for payment.
 Student wages start at the minimum wage and go up depending on the responsibility/skill level of work the student is performing.
 Click Here